Use Custom Execution Environments with Oracle Linux Automation Manager

 Create a Playbook

-Administrators of Oracle Linux Automation Manager can create playbooks locally on the file system, which a Project using Manual Source Control can leverage.
+Oracle Linux Automation Manager administrators can create playbooks locally on the file system, which a Project using Manual Source Control can leverage.
 We'll use the devops-node to write a playbook that pushes our Project playbook to Oracle Linux Automation Manager using Oracle Linux Automation Engine.
+This configuration only works on a single-host installation of Oracle Linux Automation Manager, as the playbooks only exist on that instance.

 1. Switch to or open a terminal and connect via ssh to the devops-node instance.